MikaAK/angular-modelStore/README.md

 ModelStore
 ====
-The model store is a service that allows you to create stores with immutable data.
+The Store is a service that allows you to create stores with immutable data.

 Event's can also be emitted from inside the store and will broadcast throughout the app